zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 The readBlock function itself must return quickly and therefore should not block; if the data is not immediately available, the function should queue the read and perform it asynchronously.
-Once a read operation is accepted, the contents of the buffer are owned by the backend driver and may be written to at any time and in any order until the callback function is called, after which the buffer may not be altered further.
+Once a read operation is accepted, the contents of `buffer` are owned by the backend driver and may be written to at any time and in any order until the callback function is called, after which `buffer` may not be altered further.
 The callback function passed to the backend driver may safely be called at any time.

 The backend driver may queue multiple reads if it is capable of doing so, however each read operation that is